cs3216/cs3216.github.io/assignments/facebook.md

 Google Analytics as a measure of self-importance, and polish your apps to improve user experience.

-### Feeds
+### Feed Posts

-Feeds can be great at keeping users happy and at advertising your application to non-users.
-Users tend to like feeds from your application when it brags about something they did (like in JFDI Academy, where CS1101S students will publish feeds to announce to the world that they have levelled up).
-Non-users will see your application feeds on their friends' profiles and might get intrigued enough to try out your application.
+Feed posts can be great at keeping users happy and at advertising your application to non-users.
+Users tend to like feeds from your application when it brags about something they did (like in JFDI Academy, where CS1101S students will publish posts to announce to the world that they have levelled up).
+Non-users will see your application feed posts on their friends' profiles and might get intrigued enough to try out your Facebook application.

-Unfortunately, feeds are double-edged swords.
+Unfortunately, feed posts are double-edged swords.
 Use them distastefully and you may cause your application more harm than good.
 Do you remember all those annoying applications that kept spamming you with feeds you do not care about?
 Avoid that.
 If you keep annoying your users, they will eventually stop publishing anything from your app.
 Remember, a feed should make sense and add real value to the user experience.

-There are two ways to publish feed stories.
+There are two ways to publish feed posts.
 The first way is to use the Graph API.
 By issuing a post request to `<PROFILE_ID>/feed` with the [appropriate parameters](https://developers.facebook.com/docs/reference/api/user/), you can directly publish a feed to the user's profile.
-You will need the `publish_actions` permission to use this API.
+You will need the `publish_actions` permission granted by the user to use this API.

 The second way of publishing a user's Facebook timeline is more polite.
 In this method, you will show him a [Share